Eating healthy means low fat, right? You may be surprised to learn that actually, a low-fat diet is not at all healthy.

 Before the 1900s, Americans got about 50% of their calories from natural fats in the form of:

-Despite the consumption of these saturated animal and tropical fats, heart disease was unheard of then.
+Despite the consumption of these saturated animals and tropical fats, heart disease was unheard of then.

 Crisco vegetable shortening, which was originally made from hydrogenated cottonseed oil, became available in 1911.
 During the same time period, the consumption of natural saturated fats such as lard and coconut oil DECREASED.
 And in 1912, the first reported case of coronary heart disease was reported.

-Then in the 1960s, the idea that eating foods which contain saturated fat and cholesterol caused heart disease was proposed.
-Within a few years, eating healthy became synonymous with eating a low fat, high carb diet.
+Then in the 1960s, the idea that eating foods that contain saturated fat and cholesterol caused heart disease was proposed.
+Within a few years, eating healthy became synonymous with eating low fat, high carb diet.

 For various reasons, including the influence of several influential senators, the “eating healthy means low fat” idea caught hold in the media, and even though there was no scientific evidence, most everyone came to believe that eating saturated fat and cholesterol caused heart disease.
 (See Gary Taubes’ article The Soft Science of Dietary Fat for more information.)